coherentsolutionsinc/aspnetcore-service-fabric-hosting/samples/reacting-on-service-lifecycle-events/README.md

 **Program.cs**

-Both services register all events defined in `StatefulServiceLifecycleEvent` and `StatelessServiceLifecycleEvent` enumerations.
+Both services register service lifecycle events (routine) defined in `StatefulServiceLifecycleEvent` and `StatelessServiceLifecycleEvent` enumerations.

+For StatefulService these are:
+* `StatefulServiceLifecycleEvent.OnStartup`
+* `StatefulServiceLifecycleEvent.OnChangeRole`
+* `StatefulServiceLifecycleEvent.OnRun`
+* `StatefulServiceLifecycleEvent.OnShutdown`
+* `StatefulServiceLifecycleEvent.OnDataLoss`
+* `StatefulServiceLifecycleEvent.OnRestoreCompleted`

+For StatelessService these are:
+* `StatelessServiceLifecycleEvent.OnStartup`
+* `StatelessServiceLifecycleEvent.OnRun`
+* `StatelessServiceLifecycleEvent.OnShutdown`

 ``` csharp
 new HostBuilder()